-- Example: Winograd Schema - A pair of sentences differing in only one or two words and containing an ambiguity that is resolved in opposite ways - Resolution requires the use of world knowledge & reasoning vs. ???
-I poured water from the bottle into the cup until it was empty.
+- Example: Winograd Schema - A pair of sentences differing in only one or two words and containing an ambiguity that is resolved in opposite ways - Resolution requires the use of world knowledge & reasoning vs.

 I poured water from the bottle into the cup until it was full.